Help Improve the World Around You

 Service Scholars is a comprehensive initiative that offers participants the opportunity to extend their civic engagement in the community, reflect upon possibilities for personal and social change, as well as develop the necessary skills to succeed in the classroom and, eventually, in the workforce.
-The inaugural class of Service Scholars enrolled in fall 2016.

 In order to be considered for the Service Scholars Program and $2,000 annual Service Scholarship, students must do the following: